cal-cs184-student/hw-webpages-sp24-noah-ku/README.md

 ---
 layout: home
-title: CS184 Projects
+title: CS 184 Projects
 nav_exclude: true
 permalink: /:path/
 seo:
   type: Course
-  name: CS184 Projects
+  name: CS 184 Projects
 ---

-# Just the Class
+# CS 184 Projects

 Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for: